you get out of it - an accessible, lifelong pleasure

 I've also had lessons in the Alexander Technique so I'll be constantly

-looking out for any signs of tension which can in time cause RSI and
+looking out for any signs of tension which can in time cause pain and RSI (repetitive strain injury).

 had classical violin lessons, what can these lessons offer me?

 Traditional fiddle music can revitalise a player because it provides a

 possibilities of playing in sessions with friends without the formalities

 of orchestral playing.